bendikbo/SSED/README.md

 # TODOs

 **Add more datasets!**

 I'm always eager to expand this project!
 HMU if you've got a dataset you want to add, I'll even host it on my own google drive and add a download script to automate the process for newcomers.

 **Add EfficientNetV2 to backbones**

 EfficientNetV2 yielded some improvements on the original, so it should probably be added as a model.

-**Develop support for time and date in the inferrence script** The infer.py script does not take starting time into account at the moment, when making
+**Develop support for time and date in the inferrence script**

+The infer.py script does not take starting time into account at the moment.

 **Make website for user interface**

 Most end users of this system are probably not extremely tech savvy folks, so I think it would benefit the projet to add code for hosting a webservice where a user can drag and drop audio files and get their annotations sent by email or something like that.

 **Add some docker stuff**

-Sadly, not everyone runs linux; nah just kidding, but I do, and the codebase in this project assumes you do to, so I should probably add some docker stuff for this project so everyone can use it.
+Sadly, not everyone runs linux; nah just kidding, but I do, and the codebase in this project assumes you do to, so I should probably add some docker stuff for this project so everyone can use it, despite using other operating systems.